 We analyze in real time the way in which the general public searches for disease-specific information on the Internet.
-Specifically, we monitor anonymized Google search activity for terms such as “causes of fever” or “flu virus”.
-Our real-time systems take advantage of this Internet search-based approach and have been able to identify future surges in hospitalizations 2 to 6 weeks before they are reported by traditional disease surveillance systems.
+Specifically, we monitor anonymized search activity for terms such as “causes of fever” or “flu virus”.
+Our real-time systems have been able to identify future surges in hospitalizations 2 to 6 weeks before they are reported by traditional disease surveillance systems.

 There are several advantages to using timely Google searches in respiratory disease surveillance systems.
 First, Google search trends are available in near-real time, allowing our surveillance efforts to monitor the population’s awareness of an imminent rise in infection cases without the delays that affect sources of traditional surveillance data.
-Second, search data can capture important changes in human behavior that can differ across demographic and geographic groups, allowing for the development of responses that target populations who need the most support.
-Finally, this search data is widely accessible and can therefore be used by researchers, public health officials, and other stakeholders simultaneously.
+Second, search data can capture important changes in human behavior that can differ across demographic and geographic groups.
+Finally, this search data is widely accessible and can therefore be used by researchers, public health officials, and other stakeholders.

 Respiratory disease-related search volumes complement existing surveillance systems and have shown to be most effective when combined with other types of data.
 In our efforts, we are currently working on developing Early warning Systems that leverage internet-search data, along with official health reports on respiratory diseases (such as Influenza, RSV, and COVID-19) to address the following tasks: